 • Season and enjoy.
 Remove the toasted seeds from the oven.
 For plain pumpkin seeds, simply toss on the pan with a dash more olive oil and more salt to taste.
 For sweet or savory pumpkin seeds, toss with a dash more olive oil, your seasoning blend of choice, and a pinch more salt.
 Roast in their seasonings for 3 to 5 minutes more, then serve warm. a photo of a bowl of sweet roast pumpkin seeds, a bowl of unseasoned pumpkin seeds and a bowl of savory pumpkin seeds in between two pumpkins.

-You can eat pumpkin seeds whole, shell and all.
-Pepitas, which are more commonly sold in the grocery store, are simply pumpkin seeds with their shell removed.
-When you roast the whole seed as a fun seasonal treat, though, this extra step is not worth the added time or effort.
-Simply toss with your spices of choice and enjoy them whole.
+You can eat pumpkin seeds whole, shells and all.
+“Pepitas” are simply pumpkin seeds with their shell removed.
+When you roast the whole seed, though, this extra step is not worth the effort.
+Simply toss with your spices of choice and dig in.
+Enjoy the freshly roasted seeds while they’re still warm.
+For leftovers:

 Browse all Mediterranean recipes.